xtrime-ru/antizapret-vpn-docker/README.md

 Add ips and subnets to `./config/antizapret/custom/include-ips-custom.txt`.
 Containers periodically check changes in config folder (every 5-10 seconds) and restart/update after any change.

+## Adding ASNs
+Add ASN numbers (`AS13335` or `13335`) or a part of an organization name (`Cloudflare`) to `./config/antizapret/custom/include-asn-custom.txt`.
+Use `include-asn-world-custom.txt` for the world node.
+DNS response addresses belonging to these ASNs will be routed through the corresponding VPN node.

 Trigger update manually: `docker exec $(docker ps -q --filter=name=az | head -n1) doall`

 ## SOCKS5 and HTTP(S) Proxy (per-application routing)